akhilprs/akhilprs.github.io/README.md

 - Let's do that, open a pull request, I will check it as soon as possible.
+This codes are made under GNU Licence which means anyone can use for their personal use but in positive way.

 ## What are the language and tools used ?